SaerusTierialis/tModLoader_Homepage/Revamp_Classes.md

   * Long cooldown
   * This ability will help the Soul Binder to sustain minions in difficult boss fights

-# Trickery
-### Tier 2: Rogue
-* Damage Scaling:
-  * all damage types with a bonus for close-range hits
-* Mechanic: Attacks of Opportunity
-  * Additional damage when hitting an enemy from behind
-  * Additional damage when hitting an enemy that is not targeting you
-* Mechanic: Sneak Attack
-  * Hitting a target while in stealth deals massive damage (removes stealth)
-  * The damage is increased relative to how close the target is to the player (closer = more damage)
-* Ability 1: Stealth
-  * Toggle ability
-  * Drains mana while active
-  * Reduces movement speed (no reduction at later levels - might even gain a movement speed bonus)
-  * You cannot enter stealth if an enemy is nearby
-  * Reduces aggro, making enemies unlikely to target you
-  * Removed by taking or dealing damage
-* Ability 2: Dodge
-  * Gain a burst of speed in the direction of the cursor
-  * Cannot be hit during the dodge

-### Tier 3: Shadow
-* The Shadow can weave in an out of melee-range to easily re-stealth and trigger a sneak attack.
-They also have the utility of attacking from two locations at once.
-* Tier 2 Notes:
-  * Stealth no longer has a mana cost
-* Ability 1: Shadow
-  * Creates a shadow at the current location
-  * Cast again to switch places with the shadow and gain Stealth
-    * also restores the Shadow's life
-  * The Shadow can be targeted and destroyed by enemies
-  * You must be in Stealth to create a shadow
-  * Shadow vanishes if you move too far away
-    * Show a projectile return to the player to make it obvious that this has happened
-  * Draw an indicator with the direction of the shadow to make it more intuitive
-* Ability 1 Alternate: Shadow Attack
-  * Toggles a status that causes your Shadow to duplicate your attacks
-  * Reduces damage to 60% each
-* Ability 2: Shadow Trap
-  * Consume the shadow to inflict a status on nearby targets that holds them in place and reduces their defense
-    * Bosses and knockback-immune targets are slowed instead of held

-### Tier 3: Assassin
-* *The Assassin tries to get as much out of one Stealth as possible.
-They can whittle down their opponents with Covert Attacks from stealth and then finally break the Stealth with a massive Sneak Attack that inflicts a powerful poison.
-Assassins have both burst damage and damage-over-time.
-They specialize in getting into close-range and doing massive damage.*
-* Tier 2 Notes:
-  * Sneak Attacks are now deal double damage and are always a critical hit
-* Passive: Poison
-  * Critical hits inflict a damage-over-time poison based on the damage dealt
-  * A target can have several poisons at once
-    * The actual limit is 255
-* Ability 1: Covert Attack
-  * An close-range attack that can only be used while in Stealth
-  * Does not break Stealth
-  * When hitting from behind, damage is doubled and critical is guaranteed
-  * Several seconds cooldown
-* Ability 1 Alternate: Ambush
-  * Instantly move to the enemy nearest the cursor
-* Ability 2: Poison Shroud
-  * Create a cloud of poison that inflicts poison on enemies at set intervals
-  * While in the shroud, you can enter Stealth even if enemies are nearby and Stealth has no mana cost
-* Ability 2 Alternate: Instant Poison
-  * End all poisons on nearby enemies to deal half of the remaining damage-over-time instantly

 # Utility (all damage types)
 ### Tier 2: Traveler
 * Damage Scaling: